lmbxmu/HRankPlus/README.md

     --weight_decay 			The weight decay of loss function. default: 1e-4 --label_smooth			Label smooth parameter. default: 0.1

+    --resume					If this parameter exists, model training by resuming from previous ckpt in the same directory.
-    --use_dali 				If this parameter exist, use dali module to load ImageNet data.
+    --use_dali 				If this parameter exists, use dali module to load ImageNet data.
-    --use_pretrain			If this parameter exist, use pretrained model for finetuning.
+    --use_pretrain			If this parameter exists, use pretrained model for finetuning.
     --pretrain_dir			Pretrained model directory.
-    --test_only				If this parameter exist, only validate the model performance without training.
+    --test_only				If this parameter exists, only validate the model performance without training.
     --test_model_dir			Test model directory
     --gpu	 			Select gpu to use. default: 0
 ```